red-life/bus/docs/event_bus.md

 eventBus := bus.NewEventBus(b)
 ```
 That's it.
 You have an Event Bus that you can easily publish and subscribe to different topics.\
 *`NewEventBus` returns an interface.
-You can see the available methods at `IEventBus` interface*
+You can see the available methods at the `IEventBus` interface*

 ### Subscribing to a topic
-`Subscribe` method takes two arguments, the topic name and event handler.
-Handler is just an interface.
+The `Subscribe` method takes two arguments, the topic name and the event handler.
+The handler is just an interface.
 ```go
 type eventHandler struct {}
 func (eventHandler) Handle(ctx context.Context, event bus.Event) {